Yaxin9Luo/Gamma-MOD/README.md

 ### 📊 Efficiency Gains

-Gamma-MOD results in significant efficiency improvements:
+$\gamma$-MOD results in significant efficiency improvements:
 - **Training time**: Reduced by **31%**.
 - **Inference time**: Reduced by **53.2%**.
 - **FLOPs Reduction**: **51.6%** with minimal impact on accuracy.